agalue/opennms-drift-kubernetes/README.md

 ## Deployment

-Creation Order:

-* Plugins/Controllers
-* Namespace
-* ConfigMaps/Secrets
-* Storage Classes
-* Volumes (if apply)
-* Services, Deployments and StatefulSets

-As a side note, instead of providing the name space for all the kubectl commands every single time, you can make the `opennms` namespace as the default one, by running the following command:
+As a side note, instead of providing the namespace for all the kubectl commands every single time, you can make the `opennms` namespace as the default one, by running the following command:

 ```shell
 kubectl config set-context $(kubectl config current-context) --namespace=opennms